-Report Cards are filled out by the AE and CSA partnered on a pilot together, for each party to be able to provide feedback for their counterpart - this has allowed us to look at Pilots that have closed to see what has worked well for our customers and then to look at Pilots we’ve lost in order to see where we need to improve, as a company or individually.
+The AE fills out report Cards.
+CSA partnered on a pilot together, for each party to be able to provide feedback for their counterpart - this has allowed us to look at Pilots that have closed to see what has worked well for our customers and then to look at Pilots we’ve lost to see where we need to improve, as a company or individually.

 Vincent: How do you ensure that everyone is on the same page and meeting goals?

-Christina: I have weekly one on ones with my CSMs where they are expected to provide a full report of their activity for the week and the status of each of their active accounts.
+Christina: I have weekly one on ones with my CSMs where they are expected to provide a full report of their activity for the week and each of their active accounts’ status.

-We also utilize Close.io and Zapier to automate a lot of our back end operations, including the sales process, i.e. follow up reminders, upcoming renewals, and expansion opportunities.
+We also utilize Close.io and Zapier to automate many back end operations, including the sales process, i.e., follow up reminders, upcoming renewals, and expansion opportunities.
 We’ve built in a lot of flexibility for our changing needs, as well.

 Recently, I implemented “Report Cards” - a behavioral survey between the CSM and the Sales team.
-In a nutshell, after a pilot closes, both teams report on the performance of the other which provides us with feedback on company processes and individual performance.
+In a nutshell, after a pilot closes, both teams report on the other’s performance, which provides us with feedback on company processes and individual performance.